Sreejabeesabathini/Movie_recommendation_system/README.md

 Overview

-This project is an end-to-end Movie Recommendation System, developed as part of a guided project from the CampusX website.
-The system provides personalized movie recommendations based on user input using machine learning techniques.
+This project is an end-to-end Movie Recommendation System.The system provides personalized movie recommendations based on user input using machine learning techniques.

 Features: